JelX7ouss/drc/README.md

 ### TODO:

 - _Custom Rocket.Chat slach command for the admin, to offer the ability to communicate with a **Raspberry Pi/Beaglebone** (will create another separate repo for this)._
-- _More features for the configuration of the module._
+- _More features for the configuration of the module such as: Widget Design, Drupal Authentication with Rocket.Chat, Notification for livechat-agent availability, etc._